Thailand Culture

 The Thai bow, or wai, is done by putting your hands together in a prayer position and giving a small nod.
 The more respect being shown, the higher the hands are usually placed.
 Foreigners aren’t expected to wai first, but you should certainly return the gesture if it’s offered.
 Add the word sawasdee, if you like.
 You’ll hear this a lot in Thailand, since it means hello, goodbye, thank you, and serves as an apology.

 Many Thai traditions are tied to the country’s spiritual identity and Buddhism.
-Giving alms to monks is a popular and easy one to take part in on a Thailand vacation.
+Giving alms to monks is a popular and easy one to take part in, and some Thailand vacation packages will even include an opportunity to do so.
 The touch of rejuvenating heaven that is a traditional Thai massage can be booked just about anywhere in the country, but is often misunderstood (or mistaken for a sexual service).
 Simply turn up wearing comfortable, loose-fitting clothes (which remain on throughout the massage), and let the therapist fold, bend, and stretch your tired limbs to utmost relaxation.

 What are Thai people like socially?